 The Company derecognizes financial liabilities only when its obligations under the financial liabilities are discharged, cancelled or expired.
 Generally, the difference between the carrying amount of the financial liability derecognized and the consideration paid and payable, including any non-cash assets transferred or liabilities assumed, is recognized in the consolidated statements of net (loss) income.

-Notes to Condensed Consolidated Interim Financial Statements For the three months ended March 31, 2019 and 2018
+Notes to Condensed Consolidated Interim Financial Statements For the nine months ended September 30, 2019 and 2018 (Expressed in Canadian dollars)

 4. Cash and Cash Equivalents